 I also learned to crochet (as I talked about in another post…what a disaster!) and while I was never really good, I did it and it was fun to do when the boys were little.
 I learned to ski, to garden and I did ceramics for a while.
 In each case I met people I would not have otherwise met and did things that were fun.
 I also learned to laugh at myself when things didn’t go well. 🙂 (Hi to my friends at Ravelry!
 Thanks for sharing this site over there!)

 7. I took a photography class at a university (UMass Amherst) and went to Sicily on a photojournalism tour.
 The student rate was very cheap.
 Because I was registered at the university, I qualified.
-There are a lot of creative ways to do things if you don’t really have the money. (the photo of the Tappan Zee Bridge on the Facebook GPYB page was taken by me, I have a framed copy of it in my house).
+There are a lot of creative ways to do things if you don’t really have the money. (the photo of the (what will soon become the “old” Tappan Zee Bridge ) on the Facebook GPYB page was taken by me, I have a framed copy of it in my house).
 Spending that money on that course was well-spent.
 I had a blast and learned a lot.

 8. Take other trips…all kinds of trips.
 I’ve traveled by train all around the country.
 There is nothing like going across the country or up and down the coast like a train trip.
 Reserve a sleeping car, turn OFF the cell phone and watch the world go by.
 Meet new people in the dining car.
 FABULOUS!
 Again, save for these things…set them as goals.
 As a single mom I didn’t have a great deal of money but I squirreled away for what I wanted.

 9. I renewed my motorcycle license.
 I had ridden when I was a teenager but when I tried to get on a bike later on, I fell A LOT because the bike was NOT right for me and that is why.
-I took a course and renewed my license and bought a Harley (HD fitted the bike to me, changing the seat and lowering the bike and changing the handle bars) after I married my husband.
+I STILL knew how to ride but I had moved from state to state and never noticed that when I changed to RI, they left off my motorcycle endorsement from NY.
+When I moved to Massachusetts, I transferred from my RI license…again no endorsement so I took a course because I KNEW how to ride but didn’t have a bike small enough to pass the motorcycle road course.
+So I took the course and took the test on a 200cc bike, renewed my license and bought a Harley (HD fitted the bike to me, changing the seat and lowering the bike and changing the handle bars) after I married Michael.
 First a used one, then a new one…and ridden all over the country….a feeling of power (for sure!)